 All candidates must be legally eligible to work in the U.S. Candidates must also be currently enrolled in an undergraduate or certificate program or be a recent graduate (less than 2 years since graduation).
 Graduate students are not eligible for this program.

 Individuals from communities typically underrepresented in the field of research are strongly encouraged to apply.
-This includes African Americans, Latinos and Latinas, persons of indigenous descent (including Native Americans, and natives of Alaska, Hawaii, and the US Pacific Islands), persons with disabilities, persons from disadvantaged backgrounds, and individuals who identify as transgender, lesbian, gay, or bisexual (LGBT).
+This includes African Americans, Latinx, persons of indigenous descent (including Native Americans, and natives of Alaska, Hawaii, and the US Pacific Islands), persons with disabilities, persons from disadvantaged backgrounds, and individuals who identify as transgender, lesbian, gay, or bisexual (LGBT).

 Ideal candidates are interested in conducting research that addresses health disparities as part of their career, interested in HIV and populations at risk, and connected to the community they want to conduct research with.

 SHARP is a paid internship program; participating scholars will receive a stipend of approximately $15/hour.
 Scholars are expected to work 40 hours a week and dedicate their time fully to SHARP.
 Support for local transportation within San Francisco is available.

 There are limited housing and travel scholarships available for scholars traveling long distances.
 SHARP staff may be able to assist in finding housing that students can lease for the summer.
 Students should also look at our blog post with tips on finding housing in San Francisco.
 In addition, for interested students, SHARP will assist with obtaining course credit at participants’ colleges and universities.

 The 2024 program is scheduled to begin June 3rd and end August 9th.
 Please note that there is some flexibility in dates for students on the Quarter system.